 Irene - Water System Advisor

-During my studies in Coastal and Marine Management, I was already interested in how water boards work with the living environment.
-Last year, I was able to do an internship at Noorderzijlvest within the team that contributes ideas about the area development of the Kop van Drenthe.
-I think it is a beautiful area and visit it often because I have family living there.
+During my studies in Coastal and Marine Management, I was already interested in how water authorities work with the environment.
+Last year, I was able to do a traineeship at Noorderzijlvest within the team that contributes ideas about the area development of the Kop van Drenthe.
+I think it is a beautiful area and visit it often because I have family there.
 It is special to be able to contribute to your 'own' region.

 ‘I consider the role of water in every plan’